 He spent six years with the Smithsonian Conservation Biology Institute as a graduate research fellow and a program associate for the Global Tiger Initiative.
 He has also worked on habitat restoration projects with farmers in Namibia and California’s Central Valley.

-He is a doctoral candidate in environmental science and public policy at George Mason University.
-He has an M.S. in conservation biology and an M.P.P. in environmental policy from the University of Maryland and a B.S. in wildlife biology from the University of California, Davis.
+He holds a Ph.D. from George Mason University, where he focused on environmental economics and policy.
+He also received an M.S. in conservation biology and an M.P.P. in environmental policy from the University of Maryland and a B.S. in wildlife biology from the University of California, Davis.